When someone dies information guide

 When someone dies unexpectedly, the police will also be called to do a routine visit.
 They'll ask questions about the circumstances of the death which may be used to help the coroner to understand the cause of death.
 This can be unsettling but it's important to remember that it's normal procedure in these circumstances.

 The hospital will explain the steps you need to take.
-The cause of death will usually be checked by the medical examiner and then the medical certificate and formal notice will be issued.
+After the death has been verified by a first doctor or nurse, the cause of death will then usually be checked by the medical examiner, who will then issue an MCCD and formal notice will be issued directly to the registrar.

 If someone dies abroad, you should register the death according to the regulations of the country.
 A local death certificate can usually be used in the UK.
 However, if it's not in English, you'll probably need to get a certified translation if you're dealing with the person's affairs.
 You might also choose to register the death with UK authorities.
 To do this, contact the Foreign, Commonwealth & Development Office (FCDO).
 You can call them on 020 7008 5000.